 - Sintered by Perforated Plate with Multi-Layer Stainless Steel Wire Mesh

 This Sintered Metal Filter is sintered by a standard SUS304 perforated plate together with multi-layers square woven wire mesh or Dutch woven wire mesh.

-Filson stainless steel wire mesh can be produced into various shaped, including sintered metal tubes, sintered stainless steel disc and sintered stainless steel sheet.
-It is mainly reusable in food&beverage, water treatment, dust removing, pharmaceutical, chemical processing, etc.
+Filson stainless steel wire mesh can be produced into various shapes, including sintered metal tubes, sintered stainless steel disc, and sintered stainless steel sheets.
+It is mainly reusable in food&beverage, water treatment, dust removal, pharmaceutical, chemical processing, etc.

-Filson is proud to be among the top 10 factories to produce perforated plate with multi-layer stainless steel wire mesh with standards or custom dimension.
+Filson is proud to be among the top 10 factories to produce perforated plates with multi-layer stainless steel wire mesh with standards or custom dimensions.

 The simple definition of a sintered metal filter:

 It is a filter that has undergone the process of sintering.